alexandreklotz/QuickDesk/DEV_CHANGELOG.md

 i'll see how it works out as development progresses.
 Services might be separated identically, with services in the `services.admin` package containing methods restricted to admins.

 *The remaining services will be created.
 TeamService has been created in advance but i'll finish UtilisateurService and TicketService first.
-Once these three will be created, i'll create the SetupController which will allow me to feed the database from there like (read the other comment below).*
+Once these three will be created, i'll create the SetupController which will allow me to feed the database from there (read the other comment below).*

 *A new HTML template has been created : `setup`.
 A controller and its logic will be created to allow the default admin to access a setup page to create teams, queues, admins from a specific link right after the installation process (like a first launch wizard for example).